 Lower Plenty Sewerage Project

-Following a review of our Community Sewer Program commitments and feedback from property owners in the area impacted by the Lower Plenty Sewerage Project, the project is delayed.
+Following a review of our Community Sewerage Program commitments and feedback from property owners in the Lower Plenty area, the project is delayed.
 We apologise for any inconvenience.

 This project will benefit the Lower Plenty community by:

 - Reducing sewer odours that are currently noticeable in the area

 - Providing a more liveable environment for locals and visitors to the area.